One woman must confront her emotional demons if she’s going to open her heart to love again.

 No matter how much Sam wants to hate Ashley for the pain and anguish those teenage taunts caused, Ashley’s eyes hold only warmth now.
 And, as Sam slowly introduces Ashley into her life with Jake, she begins to let go of the past.
 But as their relationship progresses, all of the former hurts and resentments resurface for Sam, and she lashes out at Ashley.
 Sam understands that her anger is a byproduct of the events of the past and that Ashley isn’t the same girl she used to be.
 But when Sam begins to realize that she’s fallen in love with Ashley, she has to decide if she can truly trust her heart and find happiness with the woman who once hurt her so deeply.

-Submissions for the Slamming Bricks Anthology: 2nd Edition are OPEN!
-The Slamming Bricks Slam Poetry Competition was started in 2019 by LGBTQ+ slam poet, Caleb Ferganchick, to explore resistance and liberation in honor of the 1969 Stonewall Riots.
-Poets from all over the American West competed in four rounds of poetry in a battle […]
+Submissions for the Slamming Bricks Anthology 3rd Edition will be open from April 15, 2023 to July 15, 2023 The Slamming Bricks Slam Poetry Competition was started in 2019 by LGBTQ+ slam poet, Caleb Ferganchick, to explore resistance and liberation in honor of the 1969 Stonewall Riots.
+Poets from all over the American West competed […]

 The Slamming Bricks Slam Poetry Competition was started in 2019 by LGBTQ+ slam poet, Caleb Ferganchick, to explore resistance and liberation in honor of the 1969 Stonewall Riots.
 Poets from all over the American West competed in four rounds of poetry in a battle for the brick.
 This year, with support from the Western Colorado […]